who can contest a will in NSW

 Member of the Deceased’s Household

-A person who was at that time, or at any other time, a member of the household of which the deceased person was a member is an eligible person under section 57(1)(e) of the Succession Act 2006 (NSW) if they were, at any particular time, wholly or partly dependent on the deceased person, and can satisfy a court that there are ‘factors warranting the making of an application.’
+A person who was at any time a member of the deceased’s household is an eligible person under section 57(1)(e) of the Succession Act 2006 (NSW) if they were, at any particular time, wholly or partly dependent on the deceased person, and can satisfy a court that there are ‘factors warranting the making of an application.’

 The persons who typically falls into this category are step-children and former de facto partners.